-I'm sure the original recipe was from the back of a box of margarine, since mom's handwriting dutifully wrote "1 ½ sticks Blue Bonnet".
+I'm sure the original recipe was from the back of a box of margarine, since mom's handwriting dutifully scrawled "1 ½ sticks Blue Bonnet".
 My family wasn't big on name brands (except for Hellman's Mayonnaise because...obviously) so the specificity of that first draft is a giveaway.

-Begin by preheating the oven to 355 degrees farenheit.
+Begin by preheating the oven to 355 degrees Fahrenheit.
 Grease and flour an 8.5 or 9 inch loaf pan, or spray with nonstick spray and line with parchment across the bottom of the pan and around the sides.
 Set aside.

 Cream together 12 tablespoons of softened butter with 1 ½ cups of granulated sugar for 3-4 minutes on medium speed until the mixture is fluffy and light colored.